-Zoran ALEKSIĆ University of Belgrade School of Dental Medicine Department of Periodontology and Oral Medicine 11000 Belgrade, Serbia dr.zoran.aleksic@gmail.com and GFs, as well as leukocytes.
+Platelet concentrates have advanced from the first generation, platelet rich plasma (PRP) to the second generation, platelet rich fibrin (PRF).
+Platelet-rich fibrin (PRF), developed by Choukroun et al. enables getting a scaffold enriched with platelets and GFs, and leukocytes as well [10].
 The concentrate is generated from a blood harvest without any artificial biochemical modifications and anticoagulants [10].
-Previous research has demonstrated that PRF contains a greater amount of GFs than PRP.
-It induces higher fibroblast migration and expression of the transforming growth factor- $\beta$ 1, the platelet-derived growth factor, and the vascular endothelial growth factor [11].
-Along with these factors, there is a higher concentration of the fibroblast growth factor, the insulin-like growth factor-1, the epidermal growth factor, and the platelet-derived epidermal growth factor.
+The previous researches have demonstrated that PRF contains greater amount of GFs than PRP.
+It induces higher fibroblast migration and expression of a transforming growth factor- β 1 (TGF- β 1), a platelet-derived growth factor (PDGF), and a vascular endothelial growth factor (VEGF) [11].
+Along with these factors, there is higher concentration of a fibroblast growth factor (FGF), an insulin-like growth factor-1 (IGF-1), an epidermal growth factor (EGF,) and a platelet-derived epidermal growth factor (PDEGF).
 Thus, they ensure a better environment for regeneration and repair of the defects.
 Currently, PRF is widely utilized in the surgical treatment of periodontal intrabony defects, treatment of furcation defects, sinus lift procedures, and tissue engineering [12].

-Since the standard PRF is not entirely appropriate for injection, a new injectable formulation of PRF (termed I-PRF) enables easier use of the platelet concentrate in a liquid state.
+Since the standard PRF is not entirely appropriate for injection, a new injectable formulation of PRF (termed I-PRF) enables eassier use of platelet concentrate in a liquid state.
 After being generated during centrifugation, it maintains its liquid viscosity for about 15 minutes.
-[13, 14].
-Initially, the PRF has been developed at high centrifugation speeds, enabling a formation of a fibrin clot, which could be utilized as a three-dimensional scaffold for the promotion of periodontal regeneration [15].
+[13,14].
+Initially, the PRF has been developed at high centrifugation speeds, enabling a formation of fibrin clot, which could be utilized as a three-dimensional scaffold for promotion of periodontal regeneration [15].

 Generally, the assessment of periodontal therapy consists of a full-mouth periodontal examination, which enables estimation of the degree of tissue inflammation and destruction.
-This is conducted by objective measuring of clinical attachment level (CAL), gingival margin level (GML), probing pocket depth (PPD), bleeding on probing (BOP), plaque index (PI), and radiographs assessing the alveolar bone level [16].
+This is conducted by objective measuring of clinical attachment level (CAL), gingival margin level (GML), probing pocket depth (PPD), bleeding on probing (BOP), plaque index (PI), and radiographs assessing an alveolar bone level [16].

-So far, patients with CP have not been treated with I-PRF during SRP treatment.
-Therefore, the aim of this study was to determine the effects of local I-PRF application in conjunction with SRP, compared to application of SRP alone, on periodontal clinical parameters of CP.
+So far, patients with chronic periodontitis have not been treated by I-PRF during SRP treatment.
+Therefore, the aim of this study was to determine the effects of local I-PRF application in conjunction with SRP, compared to application of SRP alone, on periodontal clinical parameters of chronic periodontitis.